blablacar/action-download-last-artifact/README.md

 # GitHub Action: Download last artifact

+> ⚠️ This code is no longer maintained.
+> This Action is not stable and we do not recommend its use.

 Downloads the last created artifact by name, regardless of which workflow or branch it was created in.

 What is it for?
 For example: